ArabianCoconut/Moneycontrol_api/README.md

   - Business news now uploads all news to the database.
 (BS database issues)
   - Now bandwidth will be focused on stock metrics.
 - 1.2.1
-  - Database for some reason deletes and inserts few json entries.
-If bandwidth permits will revist the issue.
-However, the function will dump all 24 business news to a json file.
-Code modification required from the users end.
+  - Database for some reason deletes and inserts a few JSON entries.
+If bandwidth permits will revise the issue.
+However, the function will dump all 24 business news into a JSON file.
+Code modification is required from the user's end.
-  - Classes are now moved to its own file and StorageController is a class now.
+  - Classes are now moved to their file and StorageController is a class now.
   - This project will take a back seat due to limited bandwidth for this project.
 - 1.2.0
   - Stock prices implemented(rudermentry).
 More elaborate price data will be supported.
   - **Limitation**: Currently due to the structuring of URLs of moneycontrol.
-Using the API may throw an error on /price/ endpoint if thats the case please raise an issue for me to correct the "symbol".
-Later on the users themselves can contribute to correct "symbols" moneycontrol uses different "shorthands" hence the limitation.
+Using the API may throw an error on /price/ endpoint if that is the case please raise an issue for me to correct the "symbol".
+Later on, the users themselves can contribute to correct "symbols" Moneycontrol uses different "shorthands" hence the limitation.
 - 1.1.9
   - Integrated MongoDB for future stock metric implementation.
-  - Removed previous Storage handling methods in favour of MongoDB.
+  - Removed previous Storage handling methods in favor of MongoDB.
 - 1.1.8
   - Minor bug fixes and code cleanup.
   - Performance improvements.
 - 1.1.7
-  - Updated Home page for modern look.
+  - Updated Home page for a modern look.
 - 1.1.6
   - Modified Storage handling for better performance.
-  - Removed static folder from the project as its not required folder.
+  - Removed static folder from the project as it is not a required folder.
 - 1.1.5
   - Added a unique UUID for each request made to the server.
-  - Updated function docs for better understanding of the file_remove and dict_storage.
+  - Updated function docs for a better understanding of the file_remove and dict_storage.
   - api_data.json is now deleted after 7 days of creation or updating.
   - Added new API for server status check.
 - 1.1.4